Introduction to Penetration Testing

 What is Penetration Testing?

-- Penetration testing may be defined as exploiting the system with the consent of the system owner to get real exposure to the existing vulnerabilities.
+- Penetration testing may be defined as exploiting the system with the system owner’s consent to get real exposure to the existing vulnerabilities.
 In this approach, the security professional tries to hack the system using all the ways that a hacker can use to compromise the system.

 - Through it happens with the consent of the system’s owner, it might depend if they want to share the internal details of the system with the ethical hacker based on the kind of ethical hacking they want to get performed in their system.

 - Penetration testing could be done on web applications as well as in the network.
-The ethical hacker follows all the steps from information gathering to exploiting the system to get all the possible flaws, which can be the weak point throughout the system’s security.
+The ethical hacker follows all the steps from information gathering to exploiting the system to get all the possible flaws, which can weaken the system’s security.

 Penetration testing involves the open approach, which means the way pentesting could be performed varies from person to person.
 But overall, all the pentesters apply the same approaches or follow the same steps to implement their ideas.